shuaiwang516/ssg-runtime/README.md

 </dependency>
 ```

-Test the dist version of HDSF, we need to put the runtime jar to the HDFS's classpath.
+Test the dist version of HDFS, we need to put the runtime jar to the HDFS's classpath.
 ```bash
 $HADOOP_ROOT_PATH/share/hadoop/hdfs/lib/dinv-monitor-shadow.jar
 ```

-## TODOs
-Handle invariants
-- comparison between pre and post state

-## Post Process inv
 Remove `$assertionsDisabled` related invariants
 ```bash
 # Mac